The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Prof inite dimensional manifolds

-Within the category of (smooth finite dimensional) manifolds, a projective limit of a smooth projective system obviously does in general not exist.
-In the following, we will enlarge the category of manifolds by the so-called profinite dimensional manifolds (and appropriate morphisms).
+Within the category of (smooth f\/inite dimensional) manifolds, a projective limit of a smooth projective system obviously does in general not exist.
+In the following, we will enlarge the category of manifolds by the so-called prof\/inite dimensional manifolds (and appropriate morphisms).
 The thus obtained category will contain projective limits of smooth projective systems.